syropian/vue-input-autowidth/README.md

 # vue-input-autowidth

-A Vue.js directive for adjusting a text input's width to fit its content.
+A Vue.js directive that resizes an input's width to fit its contents.

 ## Installation